MicrosoftDocs/winrt-api/windows.devices.scanners/imagescannerfeederconfiguration_defaultformat.md

 # Windows.Devices.Scanners.ImageScannerFeederConfiguration.DefaultFormat

 ## -description
-Gets the default file format for the scanner's Feeder at the beginning of a new scan session.
+Gets the default file format for the scanner's feeder at the beginning of a new scan session.

 ## -property-value
 The file type.